nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/security/security-policy-service.md

 A security policy can modify this behavior but only by adding new restrictions in addition to the ACLs.
 To do so, it can simply implement the `checkPermission` described above, but this gets very costly for big searches.
 The efficient approach is to make `isExpressibleInQuery` return `true` and implement `getQueryTransformer`.

-The `getQueryTransformer(repositoryName)`&nbsp;method returns a `SQLQuery.Transformer` instance, which is a class with one `transform` method taking a NXQL query in the form of a `org.nuxeo.ecm.core.query.sql.model.SQLQuery` abstract syntax tree.
+The `getQueryTransformer(repositoryName)` method returns a `SQLQuery.Transformer` instance, which is a class with one `transform` method taking a NXQL query in the form of a `org.nuxeo.ecm.core.query.sql.model.SQLQuery` abstract syntax tree.
 It should transform this tree in order to add whatever restrictions are needed.
 Note that ACL checks will always be applied after this transformation.

 {{#> callout type='info' heading='Unrestricted sessions'}}